MultiMUD/clojure-lanterna/docs/4-reference.markdown

 * `:resize-listener` - A function to call when the screen is resized.
 This function should take two parameters: the new number of columns, and the new number of rows.
+* `:font` - A single [font name](#font-names) or sequence of [font names](#font-names).
+If a sequence is given, the first font that exists on the system will be used (much like a CSS `font-family` declaration).
+  Will fall back to a monospaced default font if none of the given ones exist.

 The `:rows`, `:cols`, and `:charset` options are really just a suggestion!